selinaZitrone/notebook_demo/3_Literature/library/@aanderudFungalLoopTransfer2018.md

 ## Notes

 If you have notes, annotations and highlights for the paper done in Zotero, these notes will be added here automatically.
-See [[Advanced Obsidian#Zotero citations]] to see how you can set this up correctly.
+See [[Next level - Obsidian#Zotero citations]] to see how you can set this up correctly.